michaelbramwell/mac2000.github.com/_posts/2012-12-26-iis-combine-minify-assets.md

 Restart your site, and thats all, now you can access your bundles by urls: `/bundles/js/all`, `/bundles/css/all`, `/bundles/css/config`

 There is much more can be done with bundles, but in my case i need only such simple example

+On IIS 7 *microsoft.web.infrastructure.dll* also needed for proper work.